Syria, rebels trade blame over fragile U.N. ceasefire

 Syria says it has completed withdrawing tanks and troops from populated areas in line with Annan's peace plan, but the former U.N. chief said on Tuesday Damascus had failed to meet all its commitments and the situation remained "unacceptable".

-The U.N. is drawing up a major humanitarian effort for more than a million people affected by the conflict.
+The United Nations is drawing up a major humanitarian effort for more than a million people affected by the conflict.
 A report seen by Reuters on Thursday said sewage networks had been damaged and water contaminated, setting the stage for outbreaks of water-borne diseases such as cholera.

-(Additional reporting by Oliver Holmes in Beirut, Stephanie Nebehay in Geneva, and Louis Charbonneau at the United Nations; Writing by Ed Cropley; Editing by Myra MacDonald)
+(Additional reporting by Oliver Holmes in Beirut, Stephanie Nebehay in Geneva, Louis Charbonneau and Michelle Nichols at the United Nations, Yasmine Saleh and Ayman Samir in Cairo; editing by Myra MacDonald and Mohammad Zargham)